 At the latest, the corona pandemic has told us the importance of coffee breaks.
 Consequently, our workshops are without presentations.

-The next Chili-con-Muesli will take place 20 September 2023 with apples and chilis, including gages and cherries on the top.
+The next Chili-con-Muesli will take place on Wednesday, October 2, 2024 in the Garden House (B6, D, 007; backyard of the maths building) with apples and chilis, including gages and cherries on the top

 Please let Anja Gilliar, sekretariat.math(at)uni-mannheim.de, know if you intend to come.